arushi10/individual/test_prep.md

 * GPL: General Public Licensing
 * Open Source (GPL): any derivative work is free and code should be shared
 * Qualcomm wants royalty payment
+* intellectual property (IP): work/invention that is result of creativity to which one has rights
+* copyrights protect IP
+* legal ways to use material created by someone else: Creative Commons, open source, open access
+* creative commons: people can freely share your creations without asking for permission everytime, you can specify how you want people to use your work
+* open source: people can use freely, encourages collaboration
+* open access: no restrictions
+* always cite sources
+* digital divide: unequal distribution of access to technology

 When you create a GitHub repository it requests a license type.
 Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.